 The self-deodorizing, 100%-cotton socks have a deeply curved ankle opening, which will keep them completely hidden whether you are wearing loafers or sneakers.
 Nevertheless, the contoured edges will keep them from slipping off.
 They are also equipped with polyolefin grips at the sole.
 You can get a three-pack in one out of five different colors for just $10.

-VANS loafers and sneakers are a quintessential part of summer and will be forever tied in our minds with the classic “rolled up” finish on any pair of sturdy blue jeans.
+VANS shoes are a quintessential part of summer and will be forever tied in our minds with the classic “rolled up” finish on any pair of sturdy blue jeans.
 Naturally, such a look can only be truly pulled off by pretending to go sockless, so it makes sense for VANS to design an efficient and simple model of no-show socks.

 Their Classic Socks are low cut, smooth, and specifically designed to be worn with VANS.
 Not that you won’t be able to wear them with any other brand – but paired up, you’ll be able to see exactly what happens when every millimeter is designed to be hidden, yet firm.